KaanSirin/CS445_Fake_News_detection/README.md

 Even in the literature, 6-way F1 score is ~0.3, which may be discouraging for us.
 So it is better to start with

-https://aclanthology.org/W18-5513.pdf

-https://arxiv.org/pdf/1705.00648v1
+This follows what we want to do very closely, Table 2 shows classification performances off different approaches including LR, SVM, BiLSTM for binary and 6-way classification: https://aclanthology.org/W18-5513.pdf

+This is the original paper, Table 2 shows the results for using metadata on top of the text in hybrid CNN models: https://arxiv.org/pdf/1705.00648v1

+Following these would be a good start.
+We may want look at other papers as well that are nor LIAR specific in the future.